“Ugh, is it already time for homework…again?” If you are just as likely as your child to be thinking this when it comes to homework, then read on…..

 For example, if a child struggles with reading, a teacher may be willing to have him/her read for a certain amount of time rather than needing to complete the whole chapter or allow you and your child to alternate reading the chapter.
 Such modifications can help your child feel more successful and more supported as academic skills develop.

-Sometimes, a child’s homework difficulties are indicative of underlying learning disorders, that can result in significant attentional struggles or struggles reading, math, and/or writing difficulties, that require more formalized support.
+Sometimes, a child’s homework difficulties are indicative of underlying learning disorders.
+This can result in significant attentional struggles or struggles reading, math, and/or writing difficulties, that require more formalized support.

 Again, parents often feeling hesitant to bring these concerns to the school’s attention for fear of labels or mistakenly feeling these difficulties are a result of lower intelligence.
 It is important to know that learning disorders do not correlate with intelligence and supporting a child with these difficulties as early as possible can provide the most positive outcomes in the future.

-Additionally, if necessary, there are supports available within the school system such as 504 plans, and Individualized Education Plans designed to meet the needs of children with learning disorders.
-In these cases it may be important to ask the school to conduct formalized testing or pursue a private assessment to determine any underlying issues that may be affecting your child’s academic difficulties.
+Additionally, if necessary, there are supports available within the school system such as 504 plans, and Individualized Education Plans.
+These are designed to meet the needs of children with learning disorders.
+In these cases it may be important to ask the school to conduct formalized testing.
+Or to pursue a private assessment to determine any underlying issues that may be affecting your child’s academic difficulties.

 If your family is struggling with the demands of homework, we are hopeful these steps can help.